 From Farm to Market: CBD Policy and Its Impact on the Supply Chain

-The rise in popularity of CBD products has led to a surge in demand from consumers.
-However, as the market becomes increasingly saturated, it is important to understand the policies and regulations surrounding the production and distribution of CBD products.
+The rise in popularity of CBD or cannabidiol products has led to a surge in demand from consumers.
+However, as the market becomes increasingly saturated it is important to understand the policies and regulations surrounding the production and distribution of CBD products.

 What is CBD?

-CBD, or cannabidiol, is a cannabinoid found in the cannabis plant.
+CBD, known as cannabidiol is one of the cannabinoids found in the cannabis plant.
 Unlike THC, it does not produce the psychoactive effects typically associated with marijuana.
 CBD has been shown to have potential therapeutic benefits, including alleviating pain and reducing anxiety.